-Tim W. Brown is currently serving as the fifth president of the Toledo Metropolitan Area Council of Governments.
+Sandy Spang is currently serving as the sixth president of Toledo Metropolitan Area Council of Governments.

 She previously served as the deputy director of economic development for the City of Toledo and as an elected member of Toledo City Council.
 Spang, also a business owner, spent her time on council and with the administration focused on finding ways to help entrepreneurs support their businesses and access programs designed to support their success.
 She worked with the economic development team to create and update grant programs that help business owners offset costs for facade, fire, accessibility, and building code upgrades.